vitosamson/modlogs/ModeratorInstructions.md

-# Public Mod Log - Moderator Instructions
+# Moderator Instructions

 As both a reddit user and a moderator of a moderately large subreddit, I believe there are two overarching reasons to publicize the actions that moderators take:

  1. From the user's perspective, the transparency provided by these logs will help build trust in the community.
  2. From the moderator's perspective, it will (hopefully) help cut down on the shill/nazi/etc accusations.

-Public Mod Log offers moderators some flexibility in what they show in the logs, as well as some report functionality to sweeten the deal.
+Mod Logs offers moderators flexibility in what they show in the logs, as well as some report functionality to sweeten the deal.

 ## How to